treker-mk/website/src/content/faq_en.md

 The [graph](/en/stats#tests-chart) shows the total number of regular tests (the *Regular* display), and the national IMI survey tests (by selecting the *Survey* display).
 The columns show the number of negative and positive tests on a specific day, and the curve shows the daily percentage of positive tests.

 All important health organizations and institutions are aware of the fact that testing for coronavirus infection is one of the most important factors, as only through testing can we understand the course and extent of the pandemic and thus respond appropriately to the threat it poses.
-However, each country deals with the lack of testing capacities in its own way.
-On *March 14*, 2020, Slovenia changed the method of monitoring the spread of the infection.
-From that point on, people with a respiratory infection who did not require hospital care (the situation is therefore only assessed on the basis of the number of diseased patients) were no longer tested.
-However, all persons with a mild respiratory infection older than 60 years, persons with other confirmed diseases (hypertension, diabetes, and cardiovascular, lung, kidney, and severe liver diseases) and people with immune deficiencies (regardless of age) were tested.
-On *April 21*, 2020, the method of testing changed again as healthcare professionals were instructed to test all patients with suspected respiratory infection (including those with milder symptoms and regardless of their age).

 </details>